yogurt-foundation/yogurt-css-documentation/docs/layouts/z-index.md

 ## Z-Index

-Utilities for controlling the stack order of an element.
+Utilities for manipulating the stack order of an element.

 ### Usage